06b/typophile.github.io/README.md

 The next steps are to finish converting these raw materials into clean MarkDown, and a Jeykll site to publish them nicely on the web.
 See the [github project issues](https://github.com/typophile/typophile.github.io/issues) for details.

-* * *

-> The phrase ‘democratization of typography’ has become common, referring to the wide availability of the tools of production for type and typographic design.
-> One may take this with some scepticism: after all, for the majority, the generation and production of these tools is still largely in the hands of a few corporations — though the [software freedom] movement may provide an alternative.
-> The watchwords remain: doubt, critique, reason, hope.

-Robin Kinross, "Modern Typography" (2004, p.182, the final page.)